-Our contractor(s) will send you an appointment card with a date and time, approximately 60 days before the safety certificate expires.
-If this isn't convenient, please contact us and rearrange the appointment.
+Our contractors will send you an appointment card with a date and time, about 60 days before the current safety certificate expires.
+If this isn't convenient, please contact us to rearrange the appointment.

 If they don't hear from you, our contractor will visit you to carry out the inspection.
 If you aren't at home, they'll send you a second appointment card.
 Again, please contact us to rearrange if this is inconvenient.